scalio/flutter_navigation_saver/navigation_saver/README.md

 	b.
 In all other cases library will check it the route arguments are from the restoration pushing or not.

-		a.
+	ba.
 If this route was pushed by the client code (not the restoration), then it will call `NavigationSaverRouteFactory` with passed settings, routeName = settings.name and routeArguments = settings.arguments.
 Also nextPageInfo will be null.

-		b.
+	bb.
 If this route was pushed by the restoration logic, then it will call `NavigationSaverRouteFactory` with passed settings, routeName = settings.name and routeArguments = restoredRouteArguments (note that after the restoration settings.arguments will have `RestoredArguments` type (See [RestoredArguments](#restoredarguments)).
 Also nextPageInfo will NOT be null if there is any next route above this one.
 This may be usefull if you need a result of the next route.
 See [how should I get a result of the next route after the kill].

 ## RestoredArguments